 Tim Venghaus, Sustainability Solutions Engineer for PDI Technologies, says establishing a baseline for the existing fleet can be as simple as tracking a single metric.

 “For traditional internal combustion engine (ICE) vehicles, tracking their fuel consumption would be the most reliable way to calculate emissions.
-This information should be readily available if drivers use a fleet payment card or if they have a tank on-site for refueling (or a combination of both),” he said.
+This information should be readily available if drivers use a fleet payment card or if they have a tank on-site for refueling (or a combination of both),” he says.
 “Carbon can be calculated using total gallons and the type of fuel (gasoline, diesel, E-85, biodiesel blends, etc.) and the corresponding carbon coefficient available from sources like the EPA and EIA.”

 If tracking fuel consumption isn’t feasible, another approach is available: tracking mileage.